AhmedxTamer/MIA_Phase-1_Tasks_Repo/README.md

 ## 3. ls -l:
 * list content in working directory vertically
 * also includes permission groups for each item (EXAMPLE: -rwx rwx rwx)
-    1. -    :indicates
+    1. the - :indicates
-    2. rws  :indicates
+    2. 1st rws      :indicates
 ## 3. ls -a:
 * list all content in working directory
 * including hidden files